minoic/markdown-auto-catalog/README.md

 # markdown-auto-catalog
 GitHub action automatically update folder-based table of contents in documents.

-This bot will help you scan folders and add directories to the specified location of the specified document as a list.
+This robot will help you scan the folder and add the directory in the form of a list to the specified location of the specified document.

 An example repository using this tool: [minoic/stackoverflow-go-top-qa](https://github.com/minoic/stackoverflow-go-top-qa)